Astrio12345/DSA-Leetcode/README.md

   - Java

 ## Note
-  These are my personal solutions for practice and learning purposes.
+  These are my personal solutions for leetcode practice questions and learning purposes.